 Everything you’ll see at the Summer Exhibition represents what is happening in the art world right now.
 It features new and recent art created by everyone, from emerging artists to the biggest names in contemporary art and architecture.
-Now in its 251st year, the Summer Exhibition continues in the tradition of showcasing a variety of work in all media, including painting, sculpture, photography, printmaking, architecture and film.
+Now more than 250-years-old, the Summer Exhibition continues in the tradition of showcasing a variety of work in all media, including painting, sculpture, photography, printmaking, architecture and film.
 This must-see exhibition is a unique window onto all areas of the contemporary art world.

 Since 2015 all of the works in the Summer Exhibition have been available to browse online with our Summer Exhibition Explorer, with many of the pieces available to purchase.